Timezone Meeting Finder: Schedule Perfect Meetings for Distributed Teams

 • Collaborate on timing — let others adjust and share back

-The link encodes all team members, timezones, and work hours directly in the URL.
+The link encodes all team members, timezones, work hours, and meeting date directly in the URL.
 No accounts, no storage, no privacy concerns.

 💡 Tips for Global Teams